byverdu/prettyFormError/README.md

 ```

 #### classError[String]
 Name for the css class used for the error messages.
+The default one is `prettyFormError` but you could also use `prettyFormError-black` or `prettyFormError-white`

 #### positionMethod[String]
 Where do you want to display the error, `after` or `before` the errored input.